jnozzi/cocoadev.com/markdown/NVidia.md

 Manufacturer of 3D graphics chips inside most new Macs.
-Member, with Apple, of the General/OpenGL Architecture Review Board. www.nvidia.com
+Member, with Apple, of the OpenGL Architecture Review Board. www.nvidia.com